Constitutional Freedoms

 The Constitution as our governing document, after years of amendments, further enshrined those principles to all our citizens, regardless of our individual differences, as equal protections and rights under the law.

-Recently, more and more of our Constitutional rights and freedoms have come under fire.
+In recent years, more and more of our Constitutional rights and freedoms have come under fire.
 For years, the Second Amendment has faced harsh criticism from activists who failed to understand the purpose of the Second Amendment.
 To many, there is only a First Amendment because our nation has a Second Amendment to defend it.
 Still, even that has not stopped our First Amendment from facing more challenges in recent years.

 As elected officials, we each raise our right hand and swear an oath to uphold the Constitution of the United States of America.